robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 If all elements in a container are floated, its height will collapse to 0.
 This is corrected by a clearfix.

-Pretty much don't ever use floats anymore.
+**There is never a reason, under any circumstance to use floats anymore.**